 You can easily spend the whole day exploring the park and its 15km of walking paths.
 There are large indoor exhibition pavilions named after the Dutch royals, a traditional 19th century Dutch windmill, a lake with stepping stones and an electric boat ride (45 minutes) past the adjacent bulb fields.
 The park also contains many outdoor artwork sculptures.

 There are café/restaurant facilities at each pavilion with outdoor terrace seating.
 There are many benches placed throughout the park where you can sit down and take a break.
 Free WiFi is available.

 There is a small children's farm and playground.

-A free daily guided tour at 1400 starts at the Bulb Information centre.
+A free daily guided tour at 1400 starts at the Juliana Pavilion.
 Group tours can also be arranged at extra cost.

 It is possible to purchase flower bulbs which can be shipped worldwide.